JMHero05/JMHero05/README.md

 # Hello, World! <img src="images/hand-wave.gif" width="30px"> #

 <p>I'm a former Broadway National Touring Actor based out of NYC, and have successfully transitioned into a new career, software engineering, with Reveal Mobile.
-While attending the Flatiron School, I grew as a developer learning Ruby on Rails, Javascript, React.js, Redux, and a hankering for learning new technologies.
+While attending the Flatiron School, I grew as a developer learning Ruby on Rails, Javascript, React.js, Redux, and a hankering for learning all that I can.
 I am excited to use my creativity and leadership skills developed over the last ten years and my software engineering knowledge to further my growth as a developer.</p>

 - - - - - - - - - - - - - - - - - - -